 Vasantha Mahal Palace

 Vasantha Mahal Palace, one of the royal palaces of Mysore Wodeyars, is nested amidst lush green surroundings in Mysore.
 It was built in 1842 CE by the rulers of Wodeyar dynasty.
 The most interesting characteristic of the palace is its prolonged the front quantities fabricated from wrought-iron grills of three sleek arches which results in a curving verandah and an oval fashioned hall.
 The columns of the palace are harking back to Tuscan style of architecture.
 It was converted into a motel and now it has been closed.
-It is one of the satisfactory vicinity and the well-known Mysore tourist places.
+It is one of the satisfactory vicinity and the well-known tourist places to visit in Mysore.

 Lalitha Mahal Palace